Utah's Boating Under the Influence (BUI) Laws and Penalties

 Most states have laws that specifically criminalize boating under the influence (BUI).
 But Utah has taken a different approach.
 Utah doesn't have separate BUI laws.
 Instead, law enforcement prosecutes BUI under the Utah DUI statutes.
 So the DUI statutes apply to boaters and motorists alike.

 Utah prohibits operating a "vehicle" while having a blood alcohol concentration (BAC) of .05% or more or under the influence of drugs or alcohol to a degree that it is unsafe to operate a vehicle.
 The definition of "vehicle" includes a "motorboat."
-And Utah law defines "motorboat" as "any vessel propelled by machinery, whether or not the machinery is the principal source of propulsion."
-This broad definition includes just about anything on water that relies on a motor or engine to move.

 In Utah, police officers aren't the only ones that can investigate and arrest for BUI.
 Utah Division of Wildlife Resources Officers and other park rangers also have the authority to make arrests if they are POST (Peace Officer Standards and Training) certified.